 There is some variability in the spread and average rating any given rater gave.
 Some raters use the entire range from 1 to 9, but others truncate the range between 3 and 8.
 Therefore, each rater's ratings of all photos are standardized by the rater's mean and standard deviation, resulting in mean zero and standard deviation of one.
-Then, for each subject, we average the standardized ratings across all raters to give a value of physical attractiveness and helpfulness for each subject.
-These averaged standardized ratings are used throughout the paper.
+The standardized rating is then transformed back to a one to nine scale.
+Finally, for each subject, we average the transformed ratings across all raters to give a value of physical attractiveness and helpfulness for each subject.
+These averaged transformed ratings are used throughout the paper.

 Overall, women are rated significantly higher in attractiveness than men.
-Women receive an average standardized rating of 0.29 and men -0.26.
+Women receive an average transformed rating of 4.87 and men 3.78.
 The same holds for helpfulness.
-Women were rated, on average, at 0.25 and men at -0.22.
+Women were rated, on average, at 5.12 and men at 4.30.
 That is, women are considered more attractive and more helpful-looking than men.